Learn these quick and easy tips for food safety to keep the whole family safe when preparing foods at home!

 What causes foodborne illness?

-- Improper food handling: Raw food that has been contaminated via processing, storage, transportation, or preparation can be a carrier.
+- Raw food that has been contaminated via processing, storage, transportation, or preparation can be a carrier.

-- Inappropriate holding times: At home, it’s crucial to keep food out of the “danger zone” where bacteria multiply most rapidly.
-Bacteria grows best at temperatures above 40 ° F and below 140° F, so to keep you and your family safe, be sure to keep your refrigerator set to 40 ° F or lower and cook foods to 140° F or higher.
+At home, it’s crucial to keep food out of the “danger zone” where bacteria multiply most rapidly.
+Bacteria grow best at temperatures above 40 ° F and below 140° F, so to keep you and your family safe, be sure to keep your refrigerator set to 40 ° F or lower and cook foods to 140° F or higher.

-What are preventative measures you can take to prevent foodborne illness at home?
+What are the preventative measures you can take to prevent foodborne illness at home?

 Remember the 4 step method- Clean, Separate, Cook, Chill.